Faby Apache

-Fabiola Balbuena Torres (born 26 December 1980) is a Mexican Luchadora, or female professional wrestler, Currently signed with WWE appearing in their sister company Lucha Libre AAA Worldwide (AAA) where she performs as Faby Apache (sometimes written as "Fabi Apache").
+Fabiola Balbuena Torres (born 26 December 1980) is a Mexican professional wrestler.
+She currently signed with WWE appearing in their sister company Lucha Libre AAA Worldwide (AAA) where she performs as Faby Apache (sometimes written as "Fabi Apache").

 Between 2005 and 2009, she was involved in a long running storyline that revolved around her relationship with Billy Boy, her real-life husband, as well as her father Gran Apache, sister Mari Apache and even saw Billy Boy and Faby Apache's son Marvin play a part in it.
 She won the 2008 Reina de Reinas tournament and has held the AAA World Mixed Tag Team Championship four times.

 Life and career

 Training and Japanese promotions (1998–1999)

 After finishing high school, Balbuena asked her father Gran Apache for wrestling training, which he accepted.
 Balbuena made her debut in 1998 under the name "Lady Venom", a masked character.
 Early in her career she travelled to Japan to wrestle, as well as receive further training by Aja Kong and Mariko Yoshida.
 In Japan she wrestled for the Arsion promotion, where she won the Sky High of Arsion Championship.